Bros (Wolf Alice song)

-"Bros" is a song by British alternative rock band Wolf Alice.
+"Bros" is a song by English alternative rock band Wolf Alice.
 The song was originally released as a demo on 20 May 2013 through Chess Club Records, but was eventually reworked for their debut album My Love Is Cool, and was released as the second single from the album on 17 April 2015 through Dirty Hit.

 Background and release

 Wolf Alice released a demo version of "Bros" in early 2013.
 The song was eventually reworked to be featured on their debut album, and was announced as the second single from My Love Is Cool on 16 April 2015, and was released the following day.
 In an interview with NME, lead singer Ellie Rowsell described the song as "a sentimental tune to us, it's grown and changed with us over the past couple of years, taking on different shapes and forms until it evolved into being this definitive album version.
 It's an ode to childhood imagination and friendship and all the charm that comes with that."